rmithun/scrapping/README.md

 - Create a virtualenv with python3
 - Activate the env
 - Clone the repo to local
-- install requirements through pip install
+- Install requirements through pip install
-- run demo.py to check the results
+- Run demo.py to check the results

 ## Note